-- Complete one year of full-time (at least 12 credits per semester) undergraduate studies at the University of Wisconsin at either Madison, Platteville, River Falls
+- Complete three semesters of full-time (at least 12 credits per semester) undergraduate studies at the University of Wisconsin at either Madison, Platteville, River Falls

 - A minimum score of 25 on the college entrance ACT exam (or 1230 on the SAT exam, based on the tri-partite exam’s 1600 point scale)

 - A strong and documentable interest in veterinary medicine and specifically in food animal aspects of the profession

 Applicants must submit the following materials by January 19, 2021: